Venture capital firms evaluate thousands of investment opportunities per year.

 6. Lean on data to make better decisions

-The wealth of contact and deal information you’re gathering from outbound sourcing and relationship building needs to be measured so you can understand its impact on your business.
-“Data-driven investing” has become a buzzword as platforms like Pitchbook and Crunchbase mature into must-have pieces of the VC tech stack.
-Alongside this, AI and machine learning continue to gain relevance for investment teams across VC firms, private equity firms, and investment banks.
+The wealth of contact and deal information you gather from outbound sourcing and relationship building needs to be measured so you can understand its impact on your business.
+‘Data-driven investing’ is becoming the norm, with platforms like Pitchbook and Crunchbase must-have pieces of the VC tech stack.
+AI and machine learning also continue to gain relevance for investment teams across VC firms, private equity firms, and investment banks.

-The reality is that your team has access to more metrics than ever before.
-This means there’s more information available to make better informed investment decisions; it also means there’s more noise, so you have to focus on finding the right signals.
+The reality is that your team has access to more data than ever before.
+This means there’s more information available to make better-informed investment decisions; it also means there’s more noise, so you have to focus on finding the right signals.

 Alexander Ross, General Partner at Illuminate Financial, shares the types of data sources his VC firm evaluates at the early stages of a deal: “Right at the top of the funnel, we have a number of data sources, which typically tend to be signals like number of employees—so growth in the number of employees, mentions of certain keywords, or certain partnerships being announced—to help refocus or bring our attention back to businesses that sit on our monitor list.”